flopezag/IoTAgent-Turtle/docker/Readme.md

 ```

 ## Use
 Let's suppose the image is named **iotagent-turtle** and we want to expose port 5000 in order to work.
-We can also image that we want to remove the container when it finishes, we can do it this way:
+We can also imagine that we want to remove the container when it finishes, we can do it this way:
 ```
 docker run --rm -p 5000:5000 --name io  iotagent-turtle
 ```